 Jocylynn strives to help her clients feel appreciated and understood.
 She believes that each individual, couple, and family deserves respect and empathy–and that belief comes through strongly in her work with clients here at Emily Cook Therapy.
 She balances gentleness with motivation, curiosity and expertise.
 Jocylynn’s warmth and supportive nature helps her clients grow love and acceptance for themselves and build problem-solving skills that help them tackle their specific difficulties and challenges, in both relationships and in life.
 I hope you reach out to Jocylynn today and experience for yourself her unique blend of calm encouragement and passionate listening.

 Jocylynn Stephenson is accepting new clients.
-She is available Tuesday daytime and evenings, from 3 PM to 9 PM, and Saturdays from noon to 5 PM.
+She is available Tuesday daytime and evenings, from noon to 9 PM, Thursday daytime and evenings from noon to 9 PM, and Saturdays from noon to 5 PM.

 - MS, Couple and Family Therapy, University of Maryland, College Park